-On March 25, 2014, the Board adopted a majority voting policy (the "Majority Voting Policy") effective July 1, 2014 and amended on March 1, 2017.
+On March 25, 2014, the Board adopted a majority voting policy (the "Majority Voting Policy") effective July 1, 2014 and amended on March 1, 2017 and March 6, 2018.
 Under the Majority Voting Policy, a director nominee who is elected in an uncontested election with a greater number of votes "withheld" than votes "for" will be considered by the Board not to have received the support of the shareholders, even though duly elected as a matter of corporate law.
 Such a nominee will be expected to provide forthwith his or her resignation to the Chair of the Board for the consideration by the Corporate Governance and Compensation Committee of the Board (the "CGC Committee").
 The CGC Committee shall consider the resignation offer and shall recommend to the Board whether or not to accept it.
+Such director will not participate in any CGC Committee or Board deliberations regarding the resignation offer.
 Unless extenuating circumstances apply, the CGC Committee shall be expected to accept the resignation.
 The Board shall act on the CGC Committee's recommendation within 90 days of the date of the shareholders' meeting at which the election occurred.
 The Board shall be expected to accept the resignation except in situations where extenuating circumstances would warrant the applicable director continuing to serve on the Board.
 Following the Board's decision on the resignation, the Board will promptly disclose, by way of a press release, its decision (together with an explanation of the process by which the decision was made and, if applicable, the reason(s) for rejecting the tendered resignation).
 The resignation will be effective when accepted by the Board.
+The Majority Voting Policy does not apply in circumstances involving contested director elections.
+A copy of the Majority Voting Policy is available on the Corporation's website at www.sprott.com.